meher12/unitTesting-junit-mockito-mockMvc/README.md

       * Create a Failing test
       * Create a Passing test
    2. The similar process for Science grades:
-      * To resolve "Failed to load ApplicationContext error " must write this code in MvcWebAppApplication main class
+      * To resolve "Failed to load ApplicationContext error" must write this code in MvcWebAppApplication main class
        ```
           @Bean
           @Scope(value="prototype")